Puppet-Finland/rds-resize/README.md

     ALTER USER myuser PASSWORD 'supersecret';
     ALTER ROLE myuser LOGIN;

+Some of the other user properties might have issues and might require manual intervention.
+For example:

+    ALTER ROLE myuser NOINHERIT;

-Repeat this for all RDS users that have issues.
+Repeat these for all RDS users that have issues.